henrywang95/DWD/readme.md

 ## ASSIGNMENT 3
 For assigment 3 I want to make a emotion recognition app which can display your mood everytime you see a new dog.
  ![alt text](https://github.com/henrywang95/DWD/blob/master/Assignment3/sketch.JPG)

+ ## ASSIGNMENT 4
+ For assigment 4, I followed Joey's [simple-express-api](https://github.com/joeyklee/simple-express-api) example, and based on the example, I made a simple application that user can adding there love to the webstie.

 <!-- It is essential to describe how to set up your project -->
 ## Setup